SumiraMakaju/GhumFir/README.md

+GhumFir is a social media app specifically designed for travellers including post sharing, chat, in built AI travel planner and a digital diary for the user.
+Although meant for travellers and people who love travelling, it is equally useful for day to day life sharing and keeeping all the memories in safe documented place.

 # Ghumphir Frontend

 This is the README file for the frontend of the **Ghumphir** project.
 This document provides instructions on how to install Node.js, configure Next.js, and set up the frontend environment for this project.